convertigo/c8osdk-dotnet/C8oSDKDotNet/tools/convertigo/component/GettingStarted.md

     C8o myC8o = new C8o("http://demo.convertigo.net/cems/projects/sampleSDKBackend");

-This will create an End point on on trial Convertigo Cloud (**http://demo.convertigo.net/cems/projects**) and select default project to be the **sampleSDKBackend** project we deployed previously.
+This will create an End point on on demo Convertigo Cloud (**http://demo.convertigo.net/cems/projects**) and select default project to be the **sampleSDKBackend** project we deployed previously.

 ## Use it:##
 To call a service just use the **CallJSON** method  passing the reference to the service you want to call.
 A service reference, also called a "**requestable**" is in this form :